It's time to solidify a marketing campaign strategy for 2020 that will launch your business to the next level. Sounds good, but how?

 - Post at a time when you know your followers will see it.
 Use the data in your social media audit to determine your best days/times to post.

 - If your best days/times to post are not during regular business hours, you can use free scheduling tools such as Hootsuite or Buffer to upload posts and schedule them accordingly.

 Overall, try interacting in a way that isn't too sales-oriented.
 Strive for a 70:30 special interest to promotional content ratio.
 Keeping the sales pitch dialed down let's customers relax and connect with your brand, and later, want to purchase from you.

 Take what was popular last year, and use it to make this year even better.

-Kissmetrics, using URLS and coupon codes, tracks traffic to your site, so you can see what came of all those flyers or brochures you had printed.
+Kissmetrics used URLS and coupons codes to track traffic to your site, so you can see what came of all those flyers or brochures.

-4. Continue or Start to Publish on a Company Blog Regularly
+4. Continue to Publish on a Company Blog Regularly

 Publishing regularly to a professional blog gives you great exposure.
 In fact, businesses that blog have 55% more visitors to their site.